-- (1) Death or serious harm must be threatened AND it must be reasonably likely that a serious incident or bodily harm could occur immediately; OR, - (2) If not immediately, then before mitigation or intervention could otherwise be implemented.
+- .12(1) Death or serious harm must be threatened AND it must be reasonably likely that a serious incident or bodily harm could occur immediately.; OR, - .2 Immediate actions to be taken regarding serious assault threats - (2) Immediately after hearing what is If not immediately, then before mitigation or intervention could otherwise be implemented.

-Non-imminent Serious Threat: A threat that management, Security, or HR assesses to be serious but not imminent.
+Non-imminent Serious Threat: A threat that management, Security or HR assesses to be serious but not imminent.